Loading…

 Dover Port Health Authority

-High Risk Food Not of Animal Origin (Third Country)
+High Risk Food Not of Animal Origin

-High Risk Food Not of Animal Origin (HRFNAO) that originates from a Rest of World (RoW) and transits through the EU are subject to controls.
+High Risk Food Not of Animal Origin (HRFNAO) that originates from a Rest of World country (RoW) and transits through the EU are subject to controls.

 High Risk Food Not of Animal Origin – Rest of World (RoW)